How Likely is it That California Will Become the First State to Ban Single-Use Plastic Shopping Bags?

 Litter also mars the natural beauty of the landscape and is just plain ugly to look at.
 Individual bans in cities and counties definitely help, but when neighboring cities and counties do not have bans the problems still persist.
 Eliminating disposable plastic bags through a ban will also eliminate the problems these bags cause.
 It is also hoped that by banning disposable plastic bags, the state will save money that is currently directed to cleanup efforts.

 A major criticism of disposable bag bans is that such measures hurt businesses and reduce jobs.
 If passed SB270 will allocate $2 million to single-use plastic bag manufacturers which is intended to help these business restructure their facilities in order to produce reusable shopping bags and retain staff.
-This is great because it will keep manufacturing jobs and help meet the increased demand for reusable shopping bags.
+This is great because it will keep manufacturing jobs and help meet the increased demand for reusable shopping bags made from recycled materials.

 We are cautiously optimistic and are waiting to see what happens later this week out of California.
 If you have words of encouragement please leave them in the comments!Tagged